garrethcain/auth-client-service-example/README.md

 Then follow the example requests below.

-## Authorise an obtain a token pair.
+## Authorise and obtain a token pair

 `curl \
   -X POST \